 - Poor academic performance.

 - Low or non-attendance.

-- Termination or failure of a placement which means you can no longer continue in your course.
+- Termination or failure of a work placement, which means you can no longer continue in your course.

-- The University or Faculty did not correctly follow regulations and this has led to a decision resulting in the Termination.
+- The University or Faculty did not correctly follow regulations, which has led to a decision resulting in the Termination.

-Appeals against Termination of Student Status need to be made on the correct form.
-Please download the form from here.
+Appeals against Termination of Student Registration need to be made on the correct form found here.

-Attach your statement and evidence to your form and submit it to your Hub.
+Attach your statement and evidence to your form and submit it to your School Office.

 - Be as precise about dates as possible.

 - Document all the steps you have taken to rectify matters - in your studies and personal life.

 - Document the consequences of termination on your studies and personal circumstances.